Metabolic Energy and Motivation – How Neurotransmitters Regulate Mental Focus and Fatigue

 (Falkowska, A, et al 2015)

-The Anterior Cingulate Cortex (ACC) really is a key region involved in mechanisms related to mental energy.
+The Anterior Cingulate Cortex (ACC) is a key region involved in mechanisms related to mental energy regulation, particularly in evaluating cognitive effort and task difficulty.

 In general, if the ACC detects low energy availability – for example via high levels of adenosine - it may prompt restorative behaviors like taking a break or initiating sleep.